The Best 4 Megaphones

 On the plus side, there’s a tough, durable strap that should make the device a good deal easier to carry, as well as keeping it safe.

-The microphone is detachable, which means that you can use it to project your voice at the same time as you hold the megaphone aloft.
+The microphone is detachable, which means that you can use it to project your voice at the same time as you hold it aloft.

 The downside here is that the detachable microphone isn’t particularly good and won’t pick up much sound unless you practically scream directly into it.
 There’s also no PTT button and no way to use the main unit to control the detachable mic.
 Frankly, the detachable microphone here is a real let-down.